thindil/roboada/README.md

 * If you want to document all Ada source (*.ads* and *.adb*):
   `./roboada.py all`

+## Robofix.py

+Robodoc have problems with Ada attributes: it is visible when option `--syntaxcolors` is used.
+To fix this problem, you can use this script.
+It fix all attributes in generated HTML files.

+### Usage

+It scan selected directory for HTML files and if it find inside them incorrect Ada attribute, the script will replace it with valid HTML code and replace old HTML file with new.
+It can take optional argument which will be used as name of directory to scan.

+* `./robofix.py` will scan current directory for HTML files and correct them.
+* `./robofix.py docs` will scan subdirectory *docs* of current directory for HTML files and correct them

+## Robodocada.rc

-To create RoboDoc documentation from modified sources, you must use as a RoboDoc configuration file *robodocada.rc*.
-Thus, after creating documented code in first step, to create documentation with many files type: `robodoc --src result --doc docs --multidoc --rc robodocada.rc`.
+To create RoboDoc documentation from Ada sources, you must use as a RoboDoc configuration file *robodocada.rc*.
+Thus, after creating documented code with **roboada.py**, to create documentation with many files type: `robodoc --src result --doc docs --multidoc --rc robodocada.rc`.

 ## License

-File **roboada.py** is distributed under MIT license.
+Files **roboada.py** and **robofix.py** are distributed under MIT license.
 File **robodocada.rc** is in public domain.

 ## Others